-Incorporated in 1975, Commercial International Bank is a private sector bank in Egypt.
-The bank provides retail, corporate and Investment banking services in the country.
-It carries on its operations through four segments, namely Corporate Banking, Investment Banking, Retail Banking, and Others.
+Incorporated in 1975, Commercial International Bank is one of the main private sector banks in Egypt.
+The bank provides retail, corporate, and Investment banking services in the country.
+It carries on its operations through four segments – Corporate Banking, Investment Banking, Retail Banking, and Others.
 Based in Giza, it operates 174 branches employs around 6,000 staff.

 In 1987, the financial services company, formerly known as Chase National Bank of Egypt, changed its name to Commercial International Bank (Egypt) S.A.E.

 As of 2016, the bank’s assets totaled US$14.96 billion and net profit amounted to US$337.72 million.